PurpleSquirrelMedia/xr-unity/projects/8thWallXR-Tutorial/README.md

 * Adjust the intensity of the scene light based on the lighting conditions in the world around you by adding an **XRLightController** to the light.
 * Place the table onto a detected surface by adding an **XRSurfaceController** to the table.

-**NOTE**: This project was created with Unity **2017.1.0f3**.
-If you are on an older version, it should still work, however the textures might not appear properly.

 ## Download Unity

 If you don't already have Unity installed, please download it from <a href='https://www.unity3d.com' target='_blank'>www.unity3d.com</a>

-Unity version **2017.1.0f3** or later is recommended.
-See note above.

 Note: During installation, make sure you install **BOTH** Android & iOS build support packages, even if you only plan to develop for one: